Evilazaro/APIM-Accelerator/docs/reference/azure-resources.md

 # Azure Resources Reference

-This document provides a comprehensive inventory of all Azure resources created by the API Management Landing Zone Accelerator.
+This document provides a comprehensive inventory of all Azure resources created by the API Management Accelerator.

 ## 🎯 Resource Overview